Liberace: Closure of Liberace Museum and Tivoli Gardens Restaurant

 In October 2010, the Liberace Museum in Las Vegas closed after 31 years of being open to the public.
 In June 2011, Liberace's Tivoli Gardens Restaurant, then operated by Carluccio's, closed its location next to the museum and relocated elsewhere.
 According to Liberace Foundation President Jack Rappaport, the museum had been in negotiations with money interests on the Las Vegas strip to relocate the museum, but were unsuccessful.
 The Liberace Foundation, which provides college scholarships to up-and-coming performers, continued to function.

 In January 2013, the Liberace Foundation announced plans to move the museum to downtown Las Vegas, with a targeted opening date of 2014.
 In 2014, however, Liberace Foundation chairman Jonathan Warren announced that the deal for the new museum had failed.

-As of April 7, 2016, Liberace's cars are on display, as well as a piano and several costumes, at the Liberace Garage, located in Las Vegas.
+As of April 7, 2016, Liberace's cars were on display, as well as a piano and several costumes, at the Liberace Garage, located in Las Vegas.